NVIDIA Backs Transceiver Optics While GPU Optics Remains Open

 RISK PROFILE

-Incumbent Encroachment: NVIDIA’s backing of incumbent photonics manufacturers that supply optical transceivers strengthens the existing optical supply chain, which could eventually encroach on POET’s optical interposer, shaping the competitive environment for POET.
+Incumbent Encroachment: NVIDIA’s backing of incumbent photonics manufacturers supplying optical transceivers strengthens the existing optical supply chain, which could eventually encroach on POET’s optical interposer, shaping the competitive environment for POET.

 Leave a Comment